bongende/social-media-dashboard-with-theme-switcher-master/notes.md

 # Light/Dark Dashboard project

-### Credit

-- This [Coder Coder Playlist](https://www.youtube.com/playlist?list=PLUWqFDiirlsu5az5EIyxe8ZddyNO_kDuP) was very hepfull for me and it teach in a cool form, i think, the sass and scss aproach.
-- this [CSS-tricks](https://css-tricks.com/snippets/css/complete-guide-grid/) page has good informations about css grid.

 ## Functional requirements

 - light/dark mode toggle : take system preference by default, but can overide with toggle